English | Español

-For any group, here are some things to keep in mind in order to make the time together great instead of awful:
+For any group, here are some things to keep in mind in order to make gatherings great instead of awful:

-1. Embrace the Mixed Bag.
 The reality is that life is a mixed bag.
 People are a mixed bag.
 Family is a mixed bag.
-And I too am a mixed bag!
-Unless someone’s behavior is dangerous and destructive, embrace the fact that most families and most people are a mixture of kind and unkind, helpful and unhelpful, healthy and unhealthy.
+And, each of us is a mixed bag!
+Unless someone’s behavior is dangerous or destructive, embrace the fact that most families and most people are a mixture of kind and unkind, helpful and unhelpful, healthy and unhealthy.
 None of us is perfect.

-It is hurtful to your purpose of getting the family together if you leave someone out because you don’t like this individual’s political beliefs, choice of romantic partner, or comments that were made last time that you never addressed but still resent.
-Define which part of the family/friendship group you are organizing this event for – and then be inclusive in your invitation.
+It is hurtful to your purpose of getting the family together if you leave someone out because you don’t like their political beliefs, choice of romantic partner, or past comments that you never addressed but still resent.
+Define which part of the group you are organizing this event for – and then be inclusive in your invitation.
 Everyone who is strongly connected by family or romantic ties to the members should be welcomed, unless that person is truly very dangerous.

-Advice columnist Ann Landers had a wise response to readers who asked if she thought that they should get a divorce.
-Ann’s question was: “Are you better off with him or without him?”
+Years ago, advice columnist Ann Landers offered a wise, timeless question in response to readers asking if she thought they should get a divorce.
+Ann’s question was, “Are you better off with your spouse or without them?”

-Ask yourself, “Am I better off with these people or not?
+Ask yourself, “Am I better off with these people or without them?
 Is someone I love connected with these people in such a way that it is better for me to go to a family gathering or not?”
-If you decide to go to or organize a reunion, then find ways to make the best of the times you are together.
+If you decide to attend or organize a reunion, then find ways to make the best of the time together.